rafaelmardojai/firefox-gnome-theme/README.md

 	git clone 'https://github.com/kurogetsusai/firefox-gnome-theme.git' chrome
 	```

+3. Enable the theme in your `userChrome.css` file.
+Open it with your favorite
+text editor and follow instructions to enable one of the theme variants.
+You can
+also enable extra features here.

-3. The GTK theme variant must match the variant you picked for this Firefox
+The GTK theme variant must match the variant you picked for this Firefox
 theme, which means you must either enable (for the dark variant) or disable (for
 the light one) global dark theme in GNOME Tweak Tools, or alternativelly, you
 can run Firefox with a specific variant without changing the global theme by